 - Sumatra Curry Kyōeidō (Jinbocho)

-We thought we knew good curry until we discovered this curry restaurant.
+I thought I knew good curry until I discovered this curry restaurant.
 It’s on the main road, but down a short spiral staircase, so it almost feels off the beaten path.
 But if you miss this, you miss out on an exceptional curry restaurant.

 - Bondy (Jinbocho)

 A curry restaurant so popular you’ll likely wait in line 30 minutes or more to get in.
 But the wait is worth it.
 Deep, rich flavors and cheesy rice await.